Fort Tourgis: Cambridge Battery

 Battery No. 2 was one of five in the Victorian fort.
-Situated at the fort's north-east corner, it housed 68-pounder and 32-pounder smooth-bore guns.
+Situated at the fort's north-east corner, it housed 68-pounder and 32-pounder smoothbore guns.
 These fired en barbette over walls topped with earthen ramparts.
 The guns were mounted on heavy timber platforms that rotated on iron pivots with small metal wheels.
 These ran on the semi-circular and circular racer rails that can still be clearly seen.

-The Battery's defences included a long south-east facing loop-holed wall for musketry fire, together with a caponier projecting northwards to flank the fort's northern face (see plan).
+The Battery's defenses included a long south-east facing loop-holed wall for musketry fire, together with a caponier projecting northwards to flank the fort's northern face (see plan).

 German generator/personnel shelter

 Although its purpose is not known for certain, it is likely that this bunker could have contained a small generator to power the adjacent 60 cm searchlight position.
 An alternative or additional use might have been as a personnel shelter.
 The bunker stands in a position once occupied by a Victorian heavy gun, which was mounted on a pivot and racer now buried under the concrete.
-Today, you may notice the presence of nesting sparrows, with up to three active nests being present in some years.
+One may notice the presence of nesting sparrows, with up to three active nests being present in some years.

 German 60cm searchlight bunker

-During the First and Second World Wars, searchlights were an essential part of all defences to illuminate the sea and skies during night operations.
-Frequently they were used in conjunction with sound detectors and also radar.
+During the First and Second World Wars, searchlights were an essential part of all defenses.
+They were used to illuminate the sea and skies during night operations.
+Frequently, they were used in conjunction with sound detectors and also radar.
 There were a total of at least 35 German searchlights on Alderney, 24 of them being 60 cm in diameter, with six of these being housed in bunkers unique to the island.
 The 60 cm unit mounted in this unusual emplacement was able to be moved into position on the rails that can still be seen in the floor, with the unit stored in the adjacent recessed area.
 A turntable allowed it to be moved into position from this recess to cover sea, beach attacks, and possibly aerial attacks, on the strongpoint.
-It had a range of over 5 kilometres.
+It had a range of over 5 kilometers.

 Fort Tourgis Wildlife

 The searchlight emplacement looks out both seaward and back into the fort itself.
-Behind you are the rough bramble, ivy clad walls and scrub cover that has grown over the fort in the past 70 years since the Germans surrendered.
-This now forms valuable habitat for species such as kestrel, buzzard, meadow pipit, stonechat and white-toothed shrew.
-Alderney's forts have become wildlife havens, and many flowering plants and ferns now make Tourgis their home.

-The rapid re-colonisation of military sites, with the very different conditions and habitat they provide, is one of the reasons that Alderney has such a wildlife-rich countryside.
-What often looks like barren scrub is always full of life.
+Since its abandonment Fort Tourgis has been reclaimed by nature.
+Several species such as kestrel, buzzard, meadow pipit, stonechat, and white-toothed shrew have taken up residence in the fort.